pau1a/Transcrypt/BIG.md

 ## 4.2 Secondary Palette

 The secondary palette supports the product’s functional needs without ever competing with the primary colours.
 These tones are not part of Transcrypt’s identity; they are part of its interface logic.
 Their job is to communicate state, hierarchy, and system meaning in environments where monochrome alone is insufficient.
+All secondary colours are bound to the semantic token set in §A.2 Secondary Semantic Tokens (success, warning, and error); no additional state colours may be introduced outside that appendix.

 Secondary colours exist only to improve comprehension.
 They never introduce personality, and they never dilute the authority of the primary palette.